 , finally appeared in English in late 2012, while Cockroaches

 showed up in late 2013 (making it the last of the first ten novels to be published in English).
 Additionally, for some reason, The Redeemer

 was not released in the United States until long after The Snowman

 Nesbø's strong anti-authoritarian streak and concern for women in peril

-, although Nesbø's work tends to be less overtly Anvilicious
+by the late Stieg Larsson, although Nesbø's work tends to be less overtly Anvilicious

 than Larsson's.
 His plotting has also been highly praised.
 The Redbreast

 was voted the best Norwegian crime novel of all time by a poll of Norwegian readers, and The Bat

 won the Glass Key award for Best Nordic Crime Novel.

 - Abhorrent Admirer / Stalker with a Crush: Truls Berntsen, to Bellmann's wife Ulla.